misiektoja/lastfm_monitor/README.md

 - Possibility to **automatically play songs** listened by the tracked user in your local Spotify client
 - Information about when a **user pauses or resumes playback** with the option to show a **track progress indicator**
 - Information about the **duration** the user listened to a song and whether the **song was skipped** and if it was **shorter or longer than the track duration**
+- **Tracking** of Last.fm user's **followers and followings** with notifications when users are added or removed
-- **Email notifications** for various events (user becomes active or inactive, specific or all songs, songs on loop, new entries appearing while user was offline, errors)
+- **Email notifications** for various events (user becomes active or inactive, specific or all songs, songs on loop, new entries appearing while user was offline, followers/followings changes, errors)
 - **Saving all listened songs** with timestamps to the **CSV file**
 - **Last.fm Wrapped tool** for generating Spotify Wrapped-style statistics (top artists, tracks, albums) from CSV data
 - **Clickable** **Last.fm**, **Apple Music**, **YouTube Music**, **Amazon Music**, **Deezer**, **Tidal**, **Genius Lyrics**, **AZLyrics**, **Tekstowo.pl**, **Musixmatch** and **Lyrics.com** search URLs printed in the console and included in email notifications (configurable per service)
 - Displaying **basic statistics for the user's playing session** (duration, time span, number of listened and skipped songs, songs on loop, paused playback time and number of pauses, songs played count)
 - Support for detecting **offline mode**
 - Support for detecting **Spotify's private mode** (not 100% accurate)
+- **Status persistence** - automatically saves the last activity status and the number and list of followings/followers to JSON files to track changes across restarts
+- **Flexible configuration** - support for config files, dotenv files, environment variables and command-line arguments
 - Possibility to **control the running copy** of the script via signals
 - **Functional, procedural Python** (minimal OOP)